-The implementation of the updated Lighting Strategy for the campus, as detailed in the UBC Lighting Strategy report available from Campus and Community Planning, will lead to improved lighting across the campus consistent with contemporary university needs.
+The implementation of the updated lighting strategy for the campus will lead to improved lighting across the campus consistent with contemporary university needs.
 The campus needs to be a place where people can safely move about campus at all hours of the day and night.
 In addition to providing greater safety, lighting provides a nuanced and artistic sensitivity to the long-term character vision for the Vancouver campus.

 - 1 Purpose and Vision

 - 2 Sustainability

-- Campus Land Use
+- 3 Campus Land Use

 - 4 Public Realm and Open Space